 - Act as a point of contact for ADF families in the new school.

-The DSTA helps all Defence children at the school should they seek or require assistance.
+The DSM helps all Defence children at the school should they seek or require assistance.
 It is not intended that the DSTA work with one child on a long term basis.

 ADF members, ADF families, teachers and the school community.